Skip to main content

 Some tools are used to fetch information (eg: search a company database) while other tools perform actions (eg: create new documents or update external systems).

-• Web module: tools to search the web, answer questions based on web content, read and extract information from web pages
+• Web search module: tools to search the web, answer questions based on web content, read and extract information from web pages

 • File system module: tools to read, create, update, move, and delete files in a cloud file system (Google Drive or Office 365, depending on the user's work environment).